A tech community creating rising tides together

 You can attend, advertise to, or sponsor our quarterly one-of-a-kind special Seattle, Eastside, Tacoma, and Portland events (cumulatively averaging 600+ attendees each month), or our bi-annual job fairs (averaging 500+ candidates), to connect with the PNW tech community’s finest.

-Together, this is where we celebrate the world class innovation being developed in your backyard (the 2nd best tech city in North America) with you while inspiring and supporting each other to create more together.
+Together, this is where we celebrate the world class innovation being developed in your backyard (the 2nd biggest tech talent pool in North America) with you while inspiring and supporting each other to create more together.
 Join us!

 How We Started